42axy/discord-bot-template-site/README.md

-Mace Bot website, free to use for your own bot
+Discord bot template site, made by Axy, free to use for your own bot

 To change the colors go to styles.css and change the color on main-color and --secondary.
 Changing the background color is also allowed, but not recomened as the text doesn't use variables, and somethings may end up looking bad.